On the Geometry of Null Cones to Infinity Under Curvature Flux Bounds: Introduction

 In previous arguments, an elaborate infinite decomposition of tensor fields was required within the main bootstrap argument in order to apply the necessary bilinear and sharp trace estimates.
 In this process, such tensor fields (e.g., the gradients of $\hat{\chi}$ and $\zeta$) were decomposed into ``good" and ``bad" parts.
 While the ``good" parts can be properly controlled, the ``bad" parts must again be decomposed into ``good" and ``bad" parts.
 This led to infinite iterations, which converged in suitable norms to the final desired decompositions.

 In this paper, we demonstrate that this cumbersome process can be avoided.
-This simplification revolves around the following basic ideas: \begin{itemize} \item The exact (infinite) decompositions of these tensor fields were in fact irrelevant to the main argument. \emph{The only important point was that some decomposition with the necessary estimates exists.}
+This simplification revolves around the following basic ideas: \begin{itemize} \item The exact infinite decompositions of these fields were irrelevant.
+The main point is that some decomposition with the necessary estimates exists.

-\item One can construct norms to quantify the \emph{existence} of the necessary decompositions, without needing to explicitly specify the decompositions. \end{itemize} The natural norm to capture such decompositions is the so-called sum norm, described in Section \ref{sec.fol_norms}, which is a general construction for arbitrary normed spaces.
-By using these sums norms in the main bootstrap assumptions and argument, one can avoid this process of obtaining explicit infinite decompositions.
+\item One can construct norms to quantify the \emph{existence} of the necessary decompositions, without needing to explicitly specify the decompositions. \end{itemize} The natural norm to capture such decompositions is the ``sum norm", described in Section \ref{sec.fol_norms}. \footnote{This is, in fact, a general construction for arbitrary normed spaces.} By using these sums norms in the main bootstrap assumptions and argument, one can avoid this process of obtaining explicit infinite decompositions.

-To be more specific, for this part of the argument, we must decompose various tensor fields into two parts for our estimates: \begin{itemize} \item The first part contains terms which can be controlled in an $L^2$-norm along all of $\mc{N}$, with the additional caveat that one can trade a null derivative for a spherical derivative.
+More specifically, for argument, we decompose tensor fields as follows: \begin{itemize} \item The first part contains terms which can be controlled in an $L^2$-norm along all of $\mc{N}$, with the additional caveat that one can trade a null derivative for a spherical derivative.
 A quantitative version of this property can be captured using a special norm (the $N^{0\star}_{t, x}$-norm in Section \ref{sec.fol_norms}).

 \item The remaining terms will lack this derivative trading property.
 These terms will be controlled by an infinitesimally stronger Besov-type norm on $\mc{N}$. \end{itemize} The main idea is to impose an additional bootstrap assumption in the main argument (via the sum norm) stating that such a decomposition exists, with sufficient bounds by the above two norms.
 From explicit decompositions, one obtains as before the ``good" terms, which can be controlled in these norms.
 However, one no longer needs to decompose again the remaining ``bad" terms, as these can now be handled using the bootstrap assumptions.
 From this process, we can immediately recover a strictly improved version of this new bootstrap assumption.